Khloe Kardashian Trolled For Her $129 Good American Sweatpants And Lamar Odom On Why His Career Ended

-Khloe Kardashian may be minting millions with her Good American Jeans, but it doesn’t look like she’s making her fans happy with the way the Keeping Up with the Kardashians star is pricing her jeans.
+Khloe Kardashian may be minting millions with her Good American Jeans, but it doesn’t look like she’s making her fans happy with the way the Keeping Up With the Kardashians star is pricing her jeans.

 Khloe Kardashian recently posted a picture in a bodysuit wearing her Good American sweat pants, and it looks like her fans did not appreciate that her sweatpants were way more expensive than any pair they’ve worn before.